Blog Index

 - Using eqn for Website Equation Formatting The eqn command supports MathML output, which can be used to statically translate equations on the back-end of a site generation framework, avoiding the requirement to use MathJax, or some other Javascript framework, for this purpose.
 This article discusses approaches for using eqn to do just this, as well as some issues that arise when doing so.

-- Linked Lists Revisted In a previous post I discussed linked lists versus arrays, and ran a number of simple benchmarks with both structures to demonstrate that the common advice of "use linked lists for insertion heavy workloads" doesn't always pan out in practice.
+- Linked Lists Revisited In a previous post I discussed linked lists versus arrays, and ran a number of simple benchmarks with both structures to demonstrate that the common advice of "use linked lists for insertion heavy workloads" doesn’t always pan out in practice.
 But it got me thinking about possible ways to account for some of the root causes of the poor list performance.
-So in this post I'll look at a pair of variations on the structures to further examine their performance.
+So in this post I’ll look at a pair of variations on the structures to further examine their performance.

-- Asynchronous Task Dependency Management with Promises and Futures I recently found myself in need of a simple solution to ordering asynchronous tasks based on simple dependencies: they can complete in any order, but most commit in a specific order.
+- Asynchronous Task Dependency Management with Promises and Futures I recently found myself in need of a simple solution to ordering asynchronous tasks based on simple dependencies: they can complete in any order, but must commit in a specific order.
 This article discusses the details of solving this problem using simple promises and futures.

 - Processing Big Data on the Linux Shell Recently, I needed to generate and process multi-billion record synthetic datasets for some data structure benchmarking.
 Rather than write a bunch of custom code to do this processing, I decided to try using shell scripts and standard system utilities.
 As it turns out, standard Unix utilities are surprisingly useful for larger-than-memory data processing.

-- eqn: Formatting Equations in groff I have written in the past about groff, a modern implementation of troff/nroff, an old-school, lightweight LaTex alternative.
+- eqn: Formatting Equations in groff I have written in the past about groff, a modern implementation of troff/nroff, an old-school, lightweight LaTeX alternative.
 The underlying typesetting system used is incredibly powerful, but is also ugly and difficult to work with.
 Because of this, most groff documents are written using a combination of macro packages and pre-processing programs, to provide a more convenient interface for specifying document formatting.

 - Using a Printer from the Terminal Using the command line to interact with a printer is surprisingly straightforward.
 You configure your printer by IP address, and then use it.
 Simplicity itself.
 Surprisingly, I am even finding it more convenient than fighting with GUI printer setup systems.
 It feels like I have a lot more control, and direct access to a lot more useful information.
 Not to mention it opens the door to using my printer as an output for scripts or commands!